 Double up for bigger rewards

-Seek out “twofer” loyalty programs that boost your savings or let you accumulate points faster—fast enough to make changing your shopping habits worthwhile, Berry says.
-Some retailers and grocery stores offer cards that give you a discount on regular items and extra savings on its in-store pharmacy purchases.
+Seek out “twofer” loyalty programs that boost your savings or let you accumulate points faster—fast enough to make changing your shopping habits worthwhile.
+Some retailers and grocery stores offer cards that give you a discount on regular items and extra savings on in-store pharmacy purchases.

 Look for loyalty programs that reward you with “soft benefits” that add convenience or save time, or both.
 Banana Republic offers free alterations for loyalty members, and Kroger’s free apps provide coupons and shopping list tools.
 Other program benefits could include members-only shopping hours, check-in lines, free shipping and more.